A Jedi's Fight - A Star Wars Fan Fiction Story

 Amazed Chati turned her full attention to the big hairy humanoid.

-"So most of your species are Force-sensitive.
+"So your species have a strong believe in the Force.
 Have there been Wookiee Jedi Knights?
 Why aren't you a Jedi Knight?" told

 With several long grunts accompanied with a lot of gestures Chewbacca told some things about his fellow Wookiees and his adventures with Han Solo.
 Chati listened with great interest which pleased the Wookiee.
 When Chewbacca stopped, Chati had a curious look in her eyes.